ICA-EGAD/RiC-O/ontology/Readme.md

 # RiC-O source files

-This is where you will the current version and previous versions of RiC-O OWL source files.
+This is where you will the current version of the RiC-O OWL source file, and previous versions (from RiC-O 0.2).